 3. Establish a practical appreciation of strategic crisis management through the use of a practical analysis of an existing crisis management plan.

 END OF DAY TWO

 USING THE INTERNET AS AN EFFECTIVE ADVOCACY TOOL

 OVERVIEW: The Internet has become one of the most effective advocacy tools available to groups that need to communicate with elements of their community.
 Particularly interesting are newer "micro-targeting" applications that permit advocacy organizations to target relatively small groups with specifically tailored messages.

-1. Introduce the Internet as an advocacy tool.
+1. Introduce the Internet as an advocacy tool in specific advocacy situations.

 2. Familiarize students with the basic elements of micro-targeting as an advocacy tool.